Valley High School (West Des Moines, Iowa)

 Valley High School (VHS) is a public high school located in West Des Moines, Iowa.
-VHS is a three-year comprehensive high school with approximately 1,900 students.
+VHS is a three-year comprehensive high school with approximately 2,000 students.
 The school hosts grades 10–12.
 It is run by the West Des Moines Community Schools.
 Freshmen attend a separate school, Valley Southwoods.

 Demographics

-As of the 2019–20 school year, there were 433 students (21.3% of enrollment) eligible for free lunch and 140 (6.9% of students) eligible for reduced-cost lunch.
+As of the 2021–22 school year, there were 572 students (27.9% of enrollment) eligible for free lunch and 97 (4.7% of students) eligible for reduced-cost lunch.

 History

 In October 1895, the first established high school in Valley Junction at 415 Seventh Street was opened.
 Valley Junction's first graduation was held on May 31, 1901, with just nine graduates.
 By 1916, the study body population had grown and a local bond was passed for a new high school.
 Construction on $50,000 structure at Eighth and Hillside was completed in 1917.

 In 1938, when Valley Junction changed its name, the school district changed, becoming the West Des Moines Independent School District.
 At this time, one high school, a junior high school and three elementary schools served the needs of the community.
-In the same year and thanks to a grant from the Public Works Administrations, a new concrete stadium was built just north of the high school on Eighth Street.
+In the same year a grant from the Public Works Administration allowed for a new concrete stadium to be built just north of the high school on Eighth Street.

 In 1962, 38 acre of farmland near 35th and Ashworth Road were purchased by the School Board for $116,000 as a site for a new high school.
 Construction of Valley High School was completed in four phases from 1963 to 1970.
 Valley became a four-year high school during the 1971–72 school year.
 Costing nearly $5.5 million, Valley High School stretched almost one-quarter of a mile from end to end.
 Also in 1971, Valley opened the Metropolitan Conference's newest and largest gymnasium.
 Additional classrooms, science labs, and other student spaces have been added over the years.

 The first year that the new school was open, it was used for classrooms for some sixth grade students and for the ninth grade year of the class of 1970.
 The next year, it became a three-year high school.
 The graduating class of 1975 was the first class to attend four years in the new building.

-In 1995 the school district had 546 students as an average enrollment in grades 9-12, making Valley the largest high school in the state.
+In 1995, the school district had 546 students as an average enrollment in grades 9-12, making Valley the largest high school in the state.

-In the fall of 1997, the construction of the Freshman High School Building, Valley Southwoods, was completed.
-Valley High School became a tenth through 12th grade building.
-Valley Southwoods school serves ninth-grade students and provides a similar style of curriculum as Valley High School.
+In the fall of 1997, the construction of the Freshman High School Building, Valley Southwoods, was completed, and Valley High School became a tenth through 12th grade building.
+Throughout the early 2010s, construction continued on Valley, including the Staplin Performing Arts Center, the schools auditorium.